shmam/tally/README.md

 # tally
-high performance event counter 🧮 over UDP 😳
+_aiming to be_ a high performance event counter 🧮 in node ⚙️